 Vincent (Vinny) Carbone was a teacher with the Fairfield school district in Connecticut for 26 years before his life changed in a horrific crash that left him permanently injured.
 He is the married father of 4 and was active in local their church.
 In 2002 he received the Presidential Award for Excellence inMathematics and Science Teaching.
 He has decided to turn his tragedy into triumph by educating others about the dangers of irresponsible driving choices.
 Since the crash, Vinny has learned not to fret the small things in life and to relish time spent with his wife of 30 years, his four children, and his close friends.
 He hopes to get back to teaching in September 2017 after being away from it for two and a half years.

 Domenica Cardenas is a mother, a highway public safety advocate and a volunteer for We Save Lives.
-Domenica became an advocate after her father was killed by a drugged driver.
+Domenica became an advocate after her father was killed by an impaired driver.
 She decided to use her grief and pain to educate others about the dangers of impaired driving.

 Kelly Martin DeHay is an active anti-impaired driving advocate.
 After losing her daughter, Kasey, in 2007 in a drunk driving crime, she began sharing her story to the public by becoming a volunteer speaker for Victims’ Impact Panel of Tennessee, Inc. in 2009.
 There, she spoke to first-time DUI offenders as part of a court mandated program.